Maximize Your Chances to See the Northern Lights

 Join Our Guided Aurora Tours in Ranua

 We offer Northern Lights tours, but also many more top quality activities here in Finnish Lapland, including transportation, campfire snacks, and expert guidance.
-If you are lucky, you can get beautiful northern lights while walking with the reindeers or ice skating on the ice of our wilderness pond.
+If you are lucky, you can enjoy beautiful northern lights while walking with reindeer or ice skating on our wilderness pond.

 Stay in Comfort